Bibi-VN/tiago_simulation/README.md

 1. **Perception**
    - `Recognition`: detects jars
-   - `ObjectSelector`: chooses one of detected jars
+   - `ObjectSelector`: chooses one of the detected jars

 2. **Approach and Pick**
-   - `SetWaypoint`: sets goal to approach the detected jar
+   - `SetWaypoint`: sets a goal to approach the detected jar
-   - `StraightLineNavigation`: executes safe approach to jar
+   - `StraightLineNavigation`: executes a safe approach to the jar
    - `Manipulation (reach, closeGripper)`

 3. **Placement**
-   - `Planning + Navigation`: multi-step path to table
+   - `Planning + Navigation`: multi-step path to the table
    - `Manipulation (put, openGripper, safe)`

 4. **Return**